PRIMARY CARE PROVIDERS

 This is also a very important part of self-management, and it is worth remembering the saying; “to fail to plan, you plan to fail.”
 Make a list of all the jobs to need to do throughout the week, then prioritize them, but remember to be flexible and allow plenty of time for breaks.

-Being patient with yourself.
+Be patient with yourself.
 If things are not going well, just take a break, accept that you need to rest, and carry on later.
-Build-up of frustration will only make you feel worse, it may take a while to notice an improvement in the pain, it may be a long road, but it will be worth it in the end.
+The build-up of frustration will only make you feel worse, it may take a while to notice an improvement in the pain, it may be a long road, but it will be worth it in the end.

 Relaxing the body and the mind can help you to cope with the pain better.
 This could involve listening to music, reading a book, or even meditation.